SWIFT Teacher Training

 Read our DEI Policy here

-Review the DEI statement and commitments on an annual basis
+Review the DEIB statement and commitments on an annual basis

-SWIFT Teacher Training commitments have been reviewed and updated by the SWIFT DEI Group and SWIFT Director as part of the annual review.
+SWIFT Teacher Training commitments have been reviewed and updated by the SWIFT DEIB Partnership Group and SWIFT Director as part of the annual review.

-Appoint a person who is responsible for DEI within SWIFT Teacher Training
+Appoint a person who is responsible for DEIB within SWIFT Teacher Training

-The Director of SWIFT Teacher Training is responsible for DEI.
+The Director of SWIFT Teacher Training is responsible for DEIB.

 Ensure that the principles of this policy are embedded in HR strategy and all policies and procedures are regularly monitored and reviewed